gooddata/gooddata-ruby/_posts/2013-12-02-crunching-numbers.markdown

      :left => m)
 {% endhighlight%}

+####Ambiguous references

-In our model we have two attributes with the same name - `Id`.
-Since the title does not have to be unique this is ok.
-Currently, it will pick the first for you but this behavior will most likely change in the favor of throwing a "this is ambiguous" error, much like your SQL client probably does.
+You may have noticed that two attributes in our model have the same name: `Id`.
+However, title values do not have to be unique, so this is ok.

+For now, Ruby SDK selected the first one.
+In the future, a "this is ambiguous" error is likely to be thrown, much like a SQL client:

 {% highlight ruby %}
     GoodData::ReportDefinition.execute(:top => [{:type => :attribute, :title => "Id"}], :left => m)
 {% endhighlight %}

-Of course you can combine all things we learned together.
+####Summary

+All of the above information is combined in the following:

 {% highlight ruby %}
     a = GoodData::Attribute.find_first_by_title(/month\/year/i)